Robert Taylor (architect): Early life

 Born at Woodford, Essex, Taylor followed in his father's footsteps and started working as a stonemason and sculptor, spending time as a pupil of Sir Henry Cheere.
 Despite some important commissions, including a bust of London merchant Christopher Emmott (died 1745) today held in the church of St Bartholomew, Colne, Lancashire, and another of William Phipps (died 1748), now in the parish church of Westbury, Wiltshire, he enjoyed little success and turned instead to architecture.

 Career

 Among Taylor's earliest projects was Asgill House (known then as Richmond Place), built for a wealthy banker, Sir Charles Asgill, in Richmond upon Thames (c.
 1760), and nearby Oak House.
 Through such connections, he came to be appointed as architect to the Bank of England until his death, when he was succeeded by Sir John Soane.
 In 1769 he succeeded Sir William Chambers as Architect of the King's Works.
 His pupils included John Nash, Samuel Pepys Cockerell, George Byfield and William Pilkington.

-In 1783, he served as a Sheriff of London and was knighted the same year.
+He served as a magistrate, and in 1783 served as a Sheriff of London and was knighted the same year.

 Sir Robert served as a vice president on the board of the Foundling Hospital, a prominent charity dedicated to the welfare of London's abandoned children.